mboyan/msc-thesis/README.md

 # Modelling Diffusive Signals for the Germination of _Aspergillus_ Conidia

-This repository contains the code, data and documentation used in my Master's Thesis (MSc Computational Science, UvA/VU, Amsterdam).
+This repository contains the code, data and documentation used in my Master's Thesis (MSc Computational Science, UvA/VU, Amsterdam, 2024/2025).

 ## Abstract